konchokdolma/lazy_scripts/README.md

 ### open_eclipse.py

-That moment when you are too lazy to open eclipse, so you decide to write a scrip.
+When you are too lazy each time to create project in eclipse.

-Creates new project based on the names of the previous projects.
+Script creates new project based on the names of the previous ones.